 COVID-19 Service Update

-- Regular monitoring and support of short breaks staff team to ensure they are well and have the PPE they require.
+Short Breaks Services are returning to “pre Covid-19” status.
+This includes Community Support Workers, Childminders and Buddies.
+Home visits are resuming wherever possible.
+All of the short breaks team are monitored to ensure they are well, follow Covid-19 guidelines and have the PPE they require.
 All our PPE has been sourced independently.

 Being a carer can be physically and emotionally challenging, and it’s important you have the opportunity to take a break from your caring role.